missnadia/missnadia.github.io/_posts/2019-03-04-run-ins_with_the_law.markdown

 turns out that when i removed one of the models, i didn't revise the model associations correctly. i also forgot to remove some of the obsolete attributes from the database and from the controllers.

-...sigh.
+...sigh. to think, a couple of words were standing in the way of completion.

-a couple of words was standing in the way of completion. of course it's always something obvious.
+of course it's always something obvious that's not so obvious.

 if i had a penny for every time i underestimated the infamous laws of programming, i'd be rich. let's see how many laws i break in my React portfolio project.